censorship-no/ceno-docs/user-manual/en/concepts/how.md

 > **Technical note:** One way the index is implemented is using [BitTorrent][]'s [Distributed Hash Table][] (DHT) to get the addresses (IP and port) of the clients with the content.
 The DHT uses a [Cryptographic hash function][] to compute the table key from the content's URL and some other parameters as the injector key (see below), so that several indexes can coexist.
 >
-> Also, the CENO Browser does not announce the URL of every single resource it holds: with any modern page having tens or hundreds of components (images, style sheets, scripts…), that would create a lot of traffic.
+> Also, CENO Browser does not announce the URL of every single resource it holds: with any modern page having tens or hundreds of components (images, style sheets, scripts…), that would create a lot of traffic.
 Instead, resources are grouped under the URL of the page pulling them, and only that URL is announced.
 This is done with the help of an *ad hoc* browser extension (described later on).

 [Cryptographic hash function]: https://en.wikipedia.org/wiki/Cryptographic_hash_function
 [BitTorrent]: https://en.wikipedia.org/wiki/BitTorrent